The 6 Train

 Marta (28 St)

-Located inside the upscale Redbury Hotel, Marta is far removed from old-fashioned New York City “pizza joints.”
+Located in the upscale Redbury Hotel, Marta is far removed from old-fashioned New York City pizza joints.
 They specialize in Roman-style pizza, which has a cracker-thin crust.
 Oven temperatures range between 700 and 900 degrees.
 When the doors close at night, the ovens remain hot.
 In fact, the fires have burned since Marta opened back in 2014.

 Patrizia’s (23 St)

 Patrizia’s started out in the Bronx and now has locations in every NYC borough except for Queens.
 The Manhattan restaurant is located along 2nd Avenue in Kip’s Bay.
 All pizzas are available in a star shape including the Nutella pizza.
 If you’ve never mixed Nutella and mascarpone, try the Nutella pizza with mascarpone.